ltrujello/ltrujello.github.io/docs/category_theory/Categories, Functors and Natural Transformations./Introduction: What are the Foundations of Math?.md

 That is, a correct answer will characterize $X$, $G$ or $\mathbb{R}$ as a set which satisfies some axioms.
 But really, that's what all our mathematical objects are.
-So at this point, our foundations \textbf{are grounded in set theory.}
+So at this point, our foundations **are grounded in set theory.**

 \begin{center}
 **What is set theory?**